Maxwell Frost FL-10

 Frost is a strong advocate for gun control.[4][7]

-In January 2023, Frost and Representative Jared Moskowitz sent House Speaker Kevin McCarthy a letter asking him to convene a classified meeting to address mass shootings.
-The letter called for the FBI and other law enforcement agencies to conduct the meeting.[27]
+In January 2023, Frost and Representative Jared Moskowitz sent House speaker Kevin McCarthy a letter asking him to convene a classified meeting to address mass shootings.
+The letter called for the FBI and other law enforcement agencies to conduct the meeting.[28]

 Healthcare